SOUTH GEORGIA FARMWORKER HEALTH PROJECT- FALL MISSION

 This is a partnership between our UCC Justice and Witness Ministries and Equal Exchange, a worker-owned cooperative founded over 25 years ago and dedicated to fair trade.
 Central has been participating in selling fair trade coffee products for 10 years.
 Central UCC brews Equal Exchange coffee, and volunteers staff a sales station in The Commons the second and third Sunday of each month.
 For more information, contact Cindy Hoover ([email protected]).

 Central UCC’s Alternative Gift Market is a one-day event where you can purchase gifts that can make a difference.
 Proceeds go to support various church ministries and local non-profits such as Georgia Justice Project, South GA Farmworker Health Project, THCA, Church World Service, and Street Grace.
 Last year’s AGM raise $13, 000.
 We look forward to our next AGM in November 2017.

-Central is collecting gently used clothing and shoes for their partnership with Emory’s South Georgia Farmworker Health Project.
-Each summer, UCC youth travel south along with the Emory Physician Assistant (P.A.)
-Students to offer free health screenings to the men and women who work tirelessly in the fruit and vegetable fields of Georgia.
+Central has been in partnership with Emory School of Medicine’s South Georgia Farmworker Health Project for over 20 years.
+Each summer, Central’s youth travel south along with the Emory Physician Assistant (P.A.)
+Students to offer free health screenings to the men and women who work tirelessly to pick our fruits and vegetables.
 For two weeks, the Emory P.A. students provide care, in form of pop-up clinics on site at the farms.
-Central United Church of Christ provides free clothing, shoes, sunscreen, and hygiene products for the workers after they have received medical attention from the doctors.
-We are asking that you help contribute to this amazing effort by donating used clothing from your closet.
-We will accept donations from now until June 1, 2017.
-WHAT WE NEED for both men and women: Long pants, shorts, long sleeved t-shirts, short sleeved t-shirts, used tennis shoes or boots, and hats.
+Most of this takes place in Valdosta and Bainbridge.
+Central provides free clothing, shoes, sunscreen, and hygiene products for the workers after they have received medical attention from the doctors.
+Our next trip is June 2018.
+Email Rev. Lacey ([email protected]) for details.